10 Easy Ways to Stick to a Bedtime Routine

 2. Create a bedtime routine

-Create a calm and relaxing bedtime routine to help your body recognize that it’s ready for sleep.
-This might include things like reading, taking a warm bath, or trying relaxation methods like deep breathing or meditation.
+Establish a calm and relaxing routine to help your body recognize when it’s time for sleep.
+This might include reading, taking a warm bath, or practicing relaxation methods like deep breathing or meditation.

 I often like soaking in my hot tub before bed.
 It’s honestly the most relaxing bedtime routine I’ve ever had.